leoliveirasc/GIS-PLS/README.md

 ### stack_rasters
 stack_rasters (path,pattern)

-This function is merely the combination of the function list.files() from base raster() from raster package
+This function is simply a combination of the list.files() function from the base package and the raster() function from the raster package.

 ##### path: rasters files path
 ##### pattern: file name pattern